FAQS

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal mandate requiring all institutions of higher education that participate in the federal student financial aid program to disclose information about crime on their campuses and in the surrounding communities.
 The Clery Act promotes campus safety and transparency by ensuring that students, employees, parents, and the broader community are well-informed about important public safety and crime prevention matters.
 Non-compliance with the Clery Act may result in a Department of Education audit, a fine of $62,000+ per violation, and removal of the University from Title IV Federal Student Financial Aid process.
 Visit https://cleryact.virginia.edu/ for more information on the Clery Act.

-The purpose of a Community Alert is to notify University students, faculty, and staff of a serious and ongoing criminal incident and to provide information that may enable community members to better protect themselves from similar incidents.
-Here is a list of Community Alerts issued recently.
+The purpose of a Safety Alert is to notify University students, faculty, and staff of a serious and ongoing criminal incident and to provide information that may enable community members to better protect themselves from similar incidents.
+Here is a list of Safety Advisories issued recently.
 In recent years, the Department of Safety and Security has made a conscious and deliberate effort to use our safety notification capability when serious incidents occur in those areas where our students reside outside of Grounds to ensure our community is aware of an event that has happened, and can make informed decisions about their safety.

-The Clery Act federal law requires institutions to issue safety notifications (called “Community Alerts”) for certain incidents that occur in UVA’s “Clery geography” when there is an ongoing threat to the community.
+The Clery Act federal law requires institutions to issue safety notifications (called “Safety Advisories”) for certain incidents that occur in UVA’s “Clery geography” when there is an ongoing threat to the community.
 UVA’s Clery geography is considered all of on-Grounds properties and UVA’s owned and controlled properties used for educational purposes, it does not include privately owned properties off grounds such as off-grounds apartment building many students reside in.
-However, in certain circumstances, the Associate Vice President for Safety & Security and Chief of Police and/or the Assistant Vice President for Clery Compliance (or their designees) may choose to issue a Community Alert notification to inform the campus community of an incident that may constitute a serious or ongoing threat to the campus community even if the notification is not required and did not occur on Grounds.
+However, in certain circumstances, the Associate Vice President for Safety & Security and Chief of Police and/or the Assistant Vice President for Clery Compliance (or their designees) may choose to issue a Safety Advisory notification to inform the campus community of an incident that may constitute a serious or ongoing threat to the campus community even if the notification is not required and did not occur on Grounds.

 • A statement of the incident, including the nature and severity of the threat and the persons or locations that might be affected